ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ### Validate command.

 - Go to the terminal and run `terraform validate`.
-It validates the Terraform files syntactically correct and internally consistent.
+It validates that the Terraform files are syntactically correct and internally consistent.

 ```bash
 terraform validate
 ```

-- Go to `main.tf` file and delete last curly bracket "}" and key_name's last letter (key_nam).
-And Go to terminal and run the command `terraform validate`.
+- Go to `main.tf` file and delete the last curly bracket "}" and key_name's last letter (key_nam).
+And go to the terminal and run the command `terraform validate`.
 After taking the errors correct them.
 Then run the command again.

 ```bash
 $ terraform validate